fanambynana/library-management/README.md

 - UPDATE : modify some informations about the element(s)
 - DELETE : remove element(s) in the library

-Info :
-    User can paginate the data in request

 Link :
 ```
 https://petstore.swagger.io/?url=https://raw.githubusercontent.com/fanambynana/library-management/oas-td3-std22006/docs/api.yml